CogStream: Context-guided Streaming Video Question Answering: Experiments

 \subsection{Main Results}

-\textbf{Comparative results on streaming VQA} Tab.~\ref{performance-table} summarizes the comparison between our framework and state-of-the-art methods on our dataset.
+\textbf{Comparative results on streaming VQA} Tab.~\ref{performance-table} compares our framework against SOTA methods.
 It demonstrates that our framework achieves strong results across all three tasks: Basic (\textbf{Bas.}), Streaming (\textbf{Str.}), and Global (\textbf{Glo.}).
 Thanks to the design of our Visual Stream Compression, we observe notable improvements in the Basic task.
 More importantly, the model shows substantial gains on the context-dependent Streaming and Global tasks, where accurate contextual understanding is essential for effective reasoning.
-This effectiveness benefits from the precise selection of textual context by our Historic Dialogue Retrieval, working in synergy with the Visual Stream Compression that provides refined visual inputs and the Video-text Interleave Reasoning that ensures their effective fusion.
-Further visualization results can be found in Appendix.
+This effectiveness benefits from the precise selection of textual context by our Historic Dialogue Retrieval, synergizing with the Visual Stream Compression that provides refined visual inputs and the Video-text Interleave Reasoning that ensures their effective fusion.
+Further visualization results are in the Appendix.